K-theoretic Hikita conjecture for quiver gauge theories: Introduction

 \subsection{Acknowledgments}

-We are indebted to Alexander Braverman, who first mentioned to us that K-theoretic version of Hikita conjecture in this context should exist.
-We thank Michael Finkelberg for useful discussions, Joel Kamnitzer and Alex Weekes for sharing their unpublished note, which helped us with the proof of Corollary~\ref{cor: fiber of b-algebra homo}, and Dinakar Muthiah for valuable discussions on Section~\ref{subsec: monopoles generate k-branches}.
-We are grateful to Hiraku Nakajima for valuable comments on an earlier version of this text.
+We are indebted to Alexander Braverman, who first explained to us that K-theoretic version of Hikita conjecture in this context should exist.
+We thank Michael Finkelberg for useful discussions, Joel Kamnitzer and Alex Weekes for valuable comments and for sharing their unpublished note, which helped us with the proof of Corollary~\ref{cor: fiber of b-algebra homo}, and Dinakar Muthiah for valuable discussions on Section~\ref{subsec: monopoles generate k-branches}.
+We are grateful to Hiraku Nakajima for valuable comments on an earlier version of this text and for suggesting relevant references.
 The second named author is supported by the Simons Foundation Award 888988 as part of the Simons Collaboration on Global Categorical Symmetries.